Restorative dentistry for a healthier smile in Greensboro, NC

 Restorative dental treatment options

 Depending on the nature and extent of the damage to your tooth, one or more treatment options may be a good fit for your needs.
-Dr. Steven Hatcher will recommend the most minimally invasive options possible to help restore your dental health and maintain a natural-looking, beautiful smile.
-These may include either direct tooth restorations, which involves preparing your tooth and placing materials into it or on it to restore its health and function or indirect restorations, which are customized tooth replacement options.
-Common dental restorations we provide at the practice of Dr. Steven Hatcher are described in more detail below.
+The doctors at Triad Dentistry will recommend the most minimally invasive options possible to help restore your dental health and maintain a natural-looking, beautiful smile.
+These may include either direct tooth restorations, which involve preparing your tooth and placing materials into it or on it to restore its health and function or indirect restorations, which are customized tooth replacement options.
+Common dental restorations we provide at the practice are described in more detail below.

 Dental bonding is an affordable and quick procedure that can not only help restore the health of a tooth but also make it more aesthetically pleasing – all in just one visit.
 Bonding can be a great choice for patients who have chipped or cracked teeth, teeth that have been worn down due to grinding or a bite that is off, and even for patients who want to close a small gap between their teeth or slightly change a tooth’s shape.
-Dr. Hatcher uses a porcelain-based composite material that is custom designed to match your natural tooth color, so it blends in seamlessly with the rest of your smile.
+At Triad Dentistry, we use a porcelain-based composite material that is custom designed to match your natural tooth color, so it blends in seamlessly with the rest of your smile.
 Anesthesia is unnecessary for the bonding procedure.
-Dr. Hatcher first slightly roughens the tooth with a conditioning gel and then applies the composite bonding material in strategic locations on the tooth, curing it with a UV light.
+First, the doctor slightly roughens the tooth with a conditioning gel and then applies the composite bonding material in strategic locations on the tooth, curing it with a UV light.
 Then, the bonding is custom-shaped and polished to match your other teeth.

 A dental crown is a common tooth restoration option that protects a damaged tooth from future decay and allows you to use the tooth normally while you eat and speak.
-Typically, creating and placing dental crowns takes multiple visits spaced weeks apart and the need for “babying” a temporary crown during that time, but Dr. Hatcher’s office is equipped with the revolutionary CEREC technology, which allows you to have a crown designed, created, and placed all on the same day.
-Dr. Hatcher prepares your tooth for the crown and then takes digital impressions of your mouth, which are then used by a computer program to custom design the crown for a precise fit.
+Typically, creating and placing dental crowns takes multiple visits spaced weeks apart and the need for “babying” a temporary crown during that time, but Triad Dentistry is equipped with the revolutionary CEREC technology, which allows you to have a crown designed, created, and placed all on the same day.
+Our doctors prepare your tooth for the crown and then take digital impressions of your mouth, which are then used by a computer program to custom-design the crown for a precise fit.
 The CEREC milling machine then fabricates the crown from a block of porcelain while you relax in the office – depending on the patient, the crown can be ready in just 10 minutes!
-Dr. Hatcher will then place the crown and you are free to get back to your normal routine, without the need for follow-up appointments or return visits.
+The doctor will then place the crown and you are free to get back to your normal routine, without the need for follow-up appointments or return visits.

 Sometimes, a tooth has become too damaged to save due to gum disease, tooth decay, or other issues.
 In this case, an extraction is necessary.
-Dr. Hatcher takes several steps to keep you comfortable with this procedure and offers multiple tooth replacement options to restore your smile after the extraction.
+Our doctors take several steps to keep you comfortable with this procedure and offer multiple tooth replacement options to restore your smile after the extraction.

 Another common tooth replacement option is a porcelain bridge.
 A bridge can be used to replace one or more adjacent teeth and consists of custom-made replacement teeth that “bridge” the gap in your mouth and crowns on each side to anchor the bridge in your mouth.
-Dr. Hatcher can use CEREC technology to fabricate your bridge for one-day treatment.
+Triad Dentistry uses CEREC technology to fabricate your bridge for one-day treatment.

 If you are missing multiple teeth, a full or partial denture is a terrific, affordable option for replacing the teeth and restoring your ability to eat, laugh, and speak clearly.
-Dr. Hatcher provides customized natural-looking dentures so you can smile with confidence.
+Triad Dentistry provides customized natural-looking dentures so you can smile with confidence.

 Dr. Steven Hatcher